sarah-baskin/sarah-baskin/README.md

 Our project was focused on comparing the quality of Darshana's verified applicant entries against un-verified options.
 Our analysis found that the two datasets were too similar to produce differences in job recommendations.

-you can find more information about the project in the pinned repo on my profile.
+You can find more information about the project in the pinned repo on my profile.

 ### Personal Projects (listed in order of current percentage completion)